 During the Kiokit training, I could see the same expression of wonder and curiosity that I had back in ’95 on the faces of the students of Kokota Eco Primary school.
 I was also encouraged to see the enthusiasm expressed by the teachers of the school as one teacher commented that free access to the information would improve performance of the school and make it the best on the island.
 The students and teachers now have the opportunity to access as much information as they want to improve their education standards and livelihood.
 Imagine the impactful socio-economic projects that could be implemented on the island by the community as a result of accessing the information: modern skills in growing crops and rearing livestock, improvement and protection of the island’s biodiversity, etc. Or even better, the teachers could be endowed with DIY skills to fix the school’s water desalinisation plant that has stalled for the last eight months, since help is not in sight to repair the much needed machine that can provide clean potable water.

 Deep conversations with the Kio

-The level of potential within Africa is enormous but is largely untapped due to low penetration of education & information and infrastructure unavailability.
-Modern computing technology and how its implemented with well defined & crafted policies can accelerate information access.
-At BRCK we have the map to access the hidden treasure that is information but we also aspire to open that one door that will lead to opening millions more for Africans.
+The level of potential within Africa is enormous but is largely untapped due to low penetration of education and information and infrastructure unavailability.
+Modern computing technology and how it’s implemented with well defined and crafted policies can accelerate information access.
+At BRCK we have the map to access the hidden treasure that is information, but we also aspire to open that one door that will lead to opening millions more for Africans.